Skip to Content

 Coast Canmore Hotel & Conference Centre is our absolute favorite place to stay in Canmore.
 It is affordable without sacrificing any of the comforts you’ll need for a relaxing and enjoyable stay – suitable for almost all travelers and budgets.
 They have an onsite pool, hot tub, and fitness center along with a delicious bar and restaurant (Table Food + Drink.)

-Coast Canmore Hotel is located right in the heart of downtown Canmore walking distance from 8 Street (Main Street in Canmore), and just across the road from the Canmore Shops where you have a selection of restaurants, cafes, and takeaway places.
+Coast Canmore Hotel is located right in the heart of downtown Canmore walking distance from 8 Street (Main Street in Canmore), and just across the road from the Canmore shops where you have a selection of restaurants, cafes, and takeaway places.

 Oh, and did I mention the views from the hotel windows are breathtaking!

 On top of all of that, Coast Canmore Hotel offers a variety of different rooms to choose from, including some that are even pet-friendly (super handy when we are traveling with Rex!)
-The average cost per night ranges between $200-$300 CAD.
+The average cost per night ranges between $200-$400 CAD.

 You can book this hotel easily on Booking.com.
 Be sure to book as far in advance as possible because these guys are usually fully booked!

-Canmore Downtown Hostel – Budget Backpackers Option
+Canmore Downtown Hostel – $

-If you’re a budget backpacker and looking for a hostel then Canmore Downtown Hostel is your best choice!
-These guys offer clean and comfortable facilities, dorm beds as well as private rooms, and a social atmosphere perfect for meeting other backpackers yet reviewers mention it is quiet at nighttime.
-The shared lounge room even has incredible mountain views!
-A dorm bed in a co-ed room averages around $47 CAD.
+If you’re a budget backpacker and looking for a hostel, then Canmore Downtown Hostel is your best choice!
+These guys offer clean and comfortable facilities, dorm beds as well as private rooms, and a social atmosphere perfect for meeting other backpackers, yet reviewers mention it is quiet at nighttime.

 Parks Canada Pass Quick Info